When is the canonical conductor minimal?: Preliminaries

 More generally, for any birational extension $R \subseteq S$, one can define

-\end{enumerate} \end{definition} \begin{remark} Conductor ideals can be seen as trace ideals.
+Here, by a \textit{birational extension} we mean a ring extension $R \subseteq S \subseteq Q(R)$. \end{enumerate} \end{definition} \begin{remark} Conductor ideals can be seen as trace ideals.
 This follows from \cite[Proposition 2.4]{Kobayashi-Takahashi-Trace} and has been carefully treated in \cite[Appendix]{Herzog-Hibi-Stamate-semigroup}.
-More precisely, one has $\co(R,S) = \tr(S)$. \end{remark} \begin{remark} Let $R$ be a one dimensional local domain which is analytically unramified.
-Assume that a finitely generated $R$-module has a nonzero trace ideal $\tr(M)$ with a principal reduction.
-Then, there exists an inclusion $\co(R) \subseteq \tr(M)$.
-When $R$ has infinite residue field, the principal reduction condition is satisfied automatically. \end{remark} The following lemma was established by Faber \cite[Theorem 3.5]{Faber} in the reduced case and more generally by Dao-Maitra-Sridhar \cite[Theorem 2.9]{Dao-Maitra-Sridhar}. \begin{lemma} Let $R$ be a commutative Noetherian ring, $S$ a finite birational extension and $M$ a finitely generated $R$-module.
-Consider the two statements: \begin{enumerate} \item $M$ is a module over $S$. \item There is an inclusion $\tr(M) \subseteq \co(R,S)$. \end{enumerate} Then, (1) implies (2).
-When $M$ is reflexive, (2) implies (1), as well. \end{lemma} This gives us the following lemma about reflexive modules with minimal traces. \begin{lemma} Let $R$ be a one dimensional local domain and assume that it is analytically unramified and $M$ a reflexive $R$-module of constant rank $r > 0$.
-If there exists an equality $\tr(M) = \co(R)$, then we have an isomorphism
+More precisely, one has $\co(R,S) = \tr(S)$. \end{remark} Recall that a local ring is called \textit{analytically unramified} if its completion is reduced.
+For an analytically unramified local ring, the normalisation $\overline{R}$ is finitely generated as an $R$-module.
+The converse is also true when $R$ is a one dimensional Cohen-Macaulay local ring.
+In this case, $R$ is reduced. \begin{remark} Let $R$ be a one dimensional Cohen-Macaulay local ring which is analytically unramified.
+Assume that for a finitely generated $R$-module M, the trace ideal $\tr(M)$ contains a nonzerodivisor and has a principal reduction.
+Then, there exists an inclusion $\co(R) \subseteq \tr(M)$ \cite[Corollary 3.6]{Dao-Maitra-Sridhar}.
+When $R$ has infinite residue field, the principal reduction condition is satisfied automatically. \end{remark} \begin{definition} Let $R$ be a commutative Noetherian ring and $I$ a regular ideal.

-\end{lemma} \begin{proof} Let $M$ be a reflexive $R$-module with $\tr(M) = \co(R)$.
-Then by Lemma \ref{faber-lemma}, we know that $M$ is a module over $\overline{R}$.
-Since $M$ is reflexive, it is a maximal Cohen-Macaulay $R$-module and hence a maximal Cohen-Macaulay $\overline{R}$-module.
-Since $R$ is a one dimensional local domain, we know that $\overline{R}$ is a regular local ring.
-Hence, any maximal Cohen-Macaulay module over $\overline{R}$ is a direct sum of copies of $\overline{R}$.
-This finishes the proof. \end{proof} \begin{definition} Let $R$ be a commutative Noetherian ring and $I$ a regular ideal.
 Then, there is a filtration of endomorphism algebras

 We put